dan-frank/dan-frank/NIXSETUP.md

 3. Install other apps

-Some apps are unable to be installed via Nix
+Some apps are unable to be installed via Nix, or have yet to be configured within this repo.

 - [1Password](https://1password.com/downloads/mac/)
 - [itsycal](https://www.mowglii.com/itsycal/)